-On October 3, 2022, the court issued a decision granting Protrade its petition to confirm the Award and denying the crossmotion.
+On October 3, 2022, the court issued a decision granting Protrade its petition to confirm the award and denying the cross-motion.

-On November 9, 2022, the Company filed a motion to re-argue and renew its cross-motion to vacate the arbitration decision based on newel information that was not available during the initial hearing.
+On November 9, 2022, the Company filed a motion to re-argue and renew its cross-motion to vacate the arbitration decision based on newer information that was not available during the initial hearing.
 On the same day, the Company also filed a notice of appeal with the Appellate Division, Second Department.
-On March 21, 2023, the Court denied the motion to re-argue and renew.
-The Company intends to file a notice of appeal with the Appellate Division, Second Department and to continue to vigorously pursue its opposition to the award in all appropriate fora.
+On March 21, 2023, the court denied the motion to re-argue and renew.